 Our academic curriculum is supported by an inspiring careers programme, based in our purpose built Careers & Higher Education Centre that is registered and accredited by the Careers Development Institute.
-Through group sessions and numerous 1:1 meetings, our role is to help you decide what route will suit you best, and ensure you are fully prepared for and in the best place to achieve your goals.
+Through group sessions and numerous 1:1 meetings, our role is to help you decide what route will suit you best, and ensure you are fully prepared and in the best place to achieve your goals.
 We provide:

-Tailored Guidance: Access to dedicated careers staff is a key element of our careers provision.
-Accredited and qualified staff ensure that students can receive whatever careers guidance they require throughout the Sixth Form.
+Tailored Guidance - Access to dedicated careers staff is a key element of our careers provision.
+Accredited and qualified staff ensure that students can receive the careers guidance they require throughout the Sixth Form.

-University Support: The majority of Trent students apply to university, so preparation for transition to Higher Education is included in our wide-ranging PSHE programme.
+University Support - The majority of Trent College students apply to university, so preparation for transition to Higher Education is included in our wide-ranging PSHE programme.
 This includes the UCAS application process, interview skills, CV preparation and current recruitment techniques.

-Careful research is important when deciding what steps to take after Trent.
-Students are encouraged to visit universities in Year 12, you have access to the extensive Unifrog careers software and we have close relationships with national and international universities who offer guidance on courses, university life and the application process.
-For those students wishing to apply to a university abroad, we have a dedicated member of staff and a student group to support and guide on this often complex process.
+Careful research is important when deciding what steps to take.
+Students are encouraged to visit universities in Year 12 and will have access to the extensive Unifrog careers software.
+We have close relationships with national and international universities who offer guidance on courses, university life and the application process.
+For those students wishing to apply to a university abroad, we have a dedicated member of staff, and a student group, to support and guide on this often complex process.
 We have a strong track record with student success in sports scholarships to the USA and can also offer guidance on agents.

-High Achievers: Students who are ambitious to attend the most selective universities and courses are encouraged to take part in our High Achievers' Programme.
-Applicants for Medicine, Veterinary and Dentistry courses, Oxford or Cambridge universities, and other high tariff universities like LSE, meet weekly and are mentored by our Director of Academic Excellence.
-The HA Programme includes visits to Oxford and Cambridge, debating, interview practice, specialist academic support, an applications conference and networking with alumni.
+Academic Forum Group: Students who are ambitious to attend the most selective universities and courses are encouraged to take part in our Academic Forum Group.
+Applicants meet weekly and are mentored.
+The Academic Forum includes debating, interview practice, specialist academic support and networking with alumni.
 Additionally, the Veterinary Society and Medical Society meet weekly, offering specific support for these highly competitive courses.
+Degree Apprentceships.

-Other pathways: For students wishing to follow a non-university path the Careers Department runs groups, societies and lectures supporting degree level apprenticeships, gap years and foundation diplomas.
-Apprenticeships use very varied application and recruitment techniques.
-The dedicated Apprenticeship Group enables you to research these in depth whilst receiving support in completing your applications.
+Other pathways: For students wishing to follow a non-university path the Careers Department runs groups, societies and lectures supporting Degree Level Apprenticeships, gap years and Foundation Diplomas.
+Apprenticeships use very varied application and recruitment techniques and our dedicated Apprenticeship Group enables students to research these in depth whilst receiving support in completing your applications.

 Careers Events and Networking: The Careers Department arranges a series of events to inspire and motivate our students.
-These include guest speakers with a wide range of often amazing experience, a careers fair where students can meet employers, institutions and service providers, and mentoring by members of our Old Trident alumni community who are enormously supportive of our existing students.
+These include guest speakers with a wide range of often amazing experiences, a Careers Fair where students can meet employers, institutions and service providers, and mentoring by members of our Old Trident alumni community who are enormously supportive of our existing students.